Shuffles of Context-Free Languages along Regular Trajectories: Shuffles and Their Interactions with Couplings

 \subsection{Resilient couplings and \(\text{DCFL}'\)_hostility}

 The goal of this section is to prove a characterization of \(\text{DCFL}'\)_hostility, based on the automaton for the trajectory.
-We also show that this characterization is decidable, and delay to the appendix, in \Cref{rem:complexity,rem:complexity2}, complexity considerations.
+We also show that this characterization is decidable and briefly outline related complexities.
 We start by identifying patterns within automata, and then show that they can be used to characterize \(\text{DCFL}'\)_hostility.